wy1iu/sphereface/README.md

 Please click the image to watch the Youtube video.
 For Youku users, click [here](http://t.cn/RCZ0w1c).

 Details:
-1. It is a **open-set** face recognition scenario.
+1. It is an **open-set** face recognition scenario.
 The video is processed frame by frame, following the same pipeline in this repository.
 2. Gallery set consists of 6 identities.
 Each main character has only 1 gallery face image.
 All the detected faces are included in probe set.
 3. There is no overlap between gallery set and training set (CASIA-WebFace).
 4. The scores between each probe face and gallery set are computed by cosine similarity.
 If the maximal score of a probe face is smaller than a pre-definded threshold, the probe face would be considered as an outlier.